-uStackIter() - creates the iterator without associating it with a particular stack; the association must be done subsequently with member over.
+uStackIter() - creates an iterator without associating it with a particular stack; the association must be done subsequently with member over.

-uStacklter(const uStack<T> &s) - creates the iterator and associate it the specified stack; the association can be changed subsequently with member over.
+uStacklter(const uStack<T> &s) - creates an iterator and associates it the specified stack; the association can be changed subsequently with member over.